-The objective of Supply Management is to describe the measures necessary for the protection of present and future sources of drinking water in adequate quantity and quality to meet existing and projected demands for the 5 and 20 year planning periods of the water supply system.
-As required by Chapter 46-15.3 of the General Laws of Rhode Island, the PUD has a Water Quality Protection Plan.
+The objective of Supply Management is to describe the measures necessary for the protection of present and future sources of drinking water in adequate quantity and quality to meet existing and projected demands for the 5-year and 20-year planning periods of the water supply system.
+As required by Chapter 46-15.3 of the General Laws of Rhode

+Island, the PUD has a Water Quality Protection Plan.
 This Water Quality Protection Plan included wellhead protection and management strategies, wellhead protection mapping, identification of potential contamination sources and mapping and protection initiatives.
 The Water Quality Protection Plan identified structural and non-structural protection measures and land acquisition strategies.
+This Water Quality Protection Plan will be updated through an addendum in the next 6 months to include the wellhead protection area for Well No. 5.

-The 5 and 20 year projections were made based on a review of current conditions, historical trends and the findings of the 2010 US Census, Rhode Island Statewide Planning (RISWP) Technical Paper 162 - Rhode Island Population Projections 2010 - 2040 and the 2011 Burrillville Comprehensive Plan.
+The 5-year and 20-year projections were made based on a review of current conditions, historical trends and the findings of the 2020 US Census, Rhode Island Statewide Planning (RISWP) Technical Paper 162 - Rhode Island Population Projections 2010 - 2040 and the 2018 Burrillville Comprehensive Plan.
 Appendix D - Water Supply and Demand Estimating, Northern Region of the RI Water Resources Board 2012 Strategic Plan was also consulted to predict the future demands of the water system.

-The following table details the average day demand for the current year and the projected 5 and 20 year planning periods.
+Table 1 presents the average day demand (ADD) for the current year and the projected 5-year and 20-year planning periods.